 Chili is a big hit that is guaranteed to hit the spot, and easily adjusted to suit your spice tolerance.
 This weekend is just a good excuse to whip up a batch of Chili con Carne

-If sausage is more your style, bratwurst can be cooked up quickly and dressed up to be incredibly delicious with a good tangy slaw on the side… click to read more…
+If sausage is more your style, bratwurst can be cooked up quickly and dressed up… click to read more…

 Pardon the brief diversion from the usual format, but since I have a bully pulpit…plus, its ultimately food related, so this isn’t too tangential.